 This article provides information on how to claim for a range of public transport accidents including:

 Murphy’s Law is a legal services provider specialising in personal injury claims.
 We can help you with the accident claim process and will work hard on your behalf to make sure that you receive the appropriate amount of compensation for your loss.

-If you have been injured in a public transport accident, whether you were on a ferry, bus, train, or tram, speak to us today about starting your accident compensation claim.
+If you have been injured in a public transport accident, whether you were on a ferry, bus, train, or tram, speak Murphy's Law Accident Lawyers today about starting your accident compensation claim.
 We operate on a no win no fee basis which means that you will not pay for our legal advice or service unless we are successful in securing your claim.

 Bus accident injuries can be suffered in a number of ways, including through sudden stops, tripping while walking down the aisle, or the bus being in an accident.
 If your accident occurred due to the negligence of a transport operator, then you may be able to make a claim for personal injury compensation.